 NRC students build their own curriculum along with a faculty advisor who shares similar interests.
 NRC curricula can vary from very focused and specific to broad and multi-disciplinary depending on the students’ interests and career goals.

-All NRC majors are required to complete eight core courses in plant identification, communications, natural resource measurements, environmental policy, and integrated resource management, as well as planned courses from the natural resource academic units on campus (School of Forest Resources & Conservation and the Department of Wildlife Ecology).
+All NRC majors are required to complete nine core courses, as well as planned courses from the natural resource academic units on campus (School of Forest Resources & Conservation and the Department of Wildlife Ecology).
 Additional courses can be selected from any other unit on campus, with guidance from the faculty adviser.
 Students must complete a curriculum plan and have it approved by the SFRC undergraduate coordinator by the time they reach 70 credits.

 Graduates of this major are successful professionals in a wide diversity of fields.
 According to a 2014 survey of alumni, 71% find full-time employment in the field within one year.
 Over their entire career, 65% of alumni work for a government agency, 48% work for an academic institution, 39% work for a private company, and 13% work for a non-profit/non-governmental organization.
 Responding to the question “how well did your degree prepare you for your career?”, 78% indicated “well prepared” or “excellently prepared”.